-A federal judge in Manhattan on Wednesday narrowed Woody Allen's $68 million lawsuit against Amazon.com Inc for backing out of a four-picture production and distribution agreement and refusing to distribute a film he had already completed.
+Woody Allen has ended his $68 million lawsuit against Amazon.com Inc for backing out of a four-picture production and distribution agreement and refusing to distribute a film he had finished.

-Allen, 83, had sued two Amazon units in February, claiming they could not abandon their distribution plans because of a "baseless" allegation that he had molested his adopted daughter Dylan Farrow in 1992.
+Allen had sued two Amazon units in February, claiming they could not abandon their distribution plans, including for his completed A Rainy Day in New York, because of a “baseless” allegation that he had molested his adopted daughter Dylan Farrow in 1992.

-Allen has long denied the allegation, which was also made by Farrow's mother Mia Farrow, who appeared in a dozen of his films and was his longtime partner.
+The filmmaker has long denied the allegation by Dylan Farrow, which was also made by her mother Mia Farrow, who appeared in a dozen Allen films and was his longtime partner.
 He has not been charged.

-Allen has won four Oscars, including best director for 1977's Annie Hall, which also won best picture, and several actresses have won Oscars for work in his movies.
+Allen has won four Oscars, including best director for 1977’s Annie Hall, which also won best picture.

-But the filmmaker has seen modest commercial returns for many of his films since his bitter breakup with Mia Farrow.
-Some actors and actresses have expressed regret for appearing in his films after Dylan Farrow's allegation gained renewed attention.
+But he has seen modest commercial returns for many films since breaking up with Mia Farrow, and some actors and actresses have expressed regret for appearing in his films after Dylan Farrow’s allegation gained renewed attention.